Hi, I'm tef, I am available for hire, and I'm looking for remote work!

 My lasting impact is a slew of tiny details: Choices that enabled zero downtime when the schema changed, pushing back on feature development which couldn't scale out, introducing data changes to allow for replication without guess work, and carefully documenting the remaining footguns that remained.

 I was on call for almost a million customer databases.
 I worked on the in-house automation system for the database-as-a-service, during which time the team tripled in size.
 Along the way, I also handled support requests.
 I have explained the problems with page fragmentation in PostgreSQL more times than I can remember.
+The most substantial piece of code I was responsible for allowed the rest of the team to charge forwards in releasing new features, as well as managing wide scale outages without tears.
+I also removed a lot of race conditions (more than I added, at least).

 My lasting impact is probably: useful documentation, pushing the team to bring in juniors, and bringing just enough formality into the weekly meeting that it ran to time, every week.